brucetsuji/syllabus/README.md

 _Weiten, W., & McCann, D. (2016).
 Psychology: Themes & variations.
 4th Canadian ed.
 Toronto, ON: Nelson.
 (Buy, rent, borrow, or share it.)

-_If you have a long list of readings, please use an Appendix at the back of the syllabus._

 ### Teaching Philosophy: